lucid-labs/full-stack-frontend-test/README.md

 - **Functionality:** Adherence to the core functionalities and constraints.
 - **Code Quality:** Clarity, structure, and maintainability of code.
 - **Design Implementation:** Effectiveness in using the UI kit and creating an intuitive user experience.
-- **Technical Skills:** Ability to integrate with blockchain and third-party APIs.
+- **Technical Skills:** Ability to integrate with Aave and other ERC20 contracts.
 - **Scalability and Performance:** Efficiency of the solution and its potential scalability.
 - **Documentation:** Quality and clarity of the submitted documentation.

 ## Submission
 Submit your project as a GitHub repository.
 Include a README with instructions on how to set up and run your project, and a separate document detailing your approach, architecture, and decision-making process.

-## Timeframe
+## Time required
-You have 96 hours to complete this test from the time of receipt.
+The test should take about 8-10 hours to complete.
+In case of any queries, immediately reach out.